-I work on integrating techniques and insights from machine learning into the econometric toolbox.
-My research brings together microeconometric methods, statistical decision theory, and mechanism design to clarify the use of flexible prediction algorithms in causal inference and data-driven decision-making.
+I am an econometrician who works on integrating techniques and insights from machine learning into the econometric toolbox.
+I combine microeconometric methods, statistical decision theory, and mechanism design to clarify the use of flexible prediction algorithms in causal inference and data-driven decision-making.
 I am particularly interested in the role of human and machine decisions in replicable and robust inferences from big data.

 I hold a PhD in economics from Harvard University.
 Previously, I obtained a master’s degree in public policy from the Harvard Kennedy School.
 My background is in mathematics with a focus on probability theory and combinatorics, which I studied at the University of Cambridge (Part III of the Mathematical Tripos) and the Technical University of Munich.
 I also studied and worked in Hangzhou, China and Ouagadougou, Burkina Faso.